Map 2 ~ The North Country

 enjoyed at a paddlers leisurely pace.
 A

-public access for fishing and cartop boats is
+public access for fishing and cartop boats has been

-nearly complete on the NH side of the historic
+built on the NH side of the renovated historic

 In the section from Stratford to Gilman, the